X-MAS SALE! 12% OFF! Discount Code: HappyHolidays

 1. Matcha Latte by Just One Cookbook

 Matcha latte, perhaps one of the most popular forms of matcha in cafes all across the world.
 Why not make it yourself?
-It's super easy, and you can make it for a small fraction of what you'd be paying at a cafe!
+It's super easy, and you can make it for a fraction of what you'd pay at a cafe!
 Just One Cookbook shows us how to make a traditional matcha latte with your own choice of milk.
 What more do you need to have a deliciously vibrant day?

 matcha rice krispies recipe